Skip to main content

 • OHP: Bridge

 A subset of OHP, this option filters the data to only those enrolled in Oregon’s Bridge Program, which opens OHP to people who earn up to 200% of the federal poverty level.
-NoteThe Bridge Program is expected to fully launch in July 2024.
-Until then, people who were receiving OHP coverage during the COVID-19 Public Health Emergency (PHE) and are found to be eligible for the OHP Bridge during redeterminations are being enrolled through a category called “Adult Temporary Plan."
-The OHP: Bridge subset on the dashboard includes people enrolled through this category.
+NoteThe Bridge Program fully launched in July 2024.
+Before then, people who were receiving OHP coverage during the COVID-19 Public Health Emergency (PHE) and were found to be eligible for the OHP Bridge during redeterminations were enrolled through a category called “Adult Temporary Plan."

 • OHP: All other